2019 Annual Dinner & Meeting Speaker Bios

 Asha M. George

-Dr. Asha M. George is a public health security professional whose research and programmatic emphasis has been practical, academic, and political.
-She served in the US House of Representatives as a senior professional staffer and subcommittee staff director at the House Committee on Homeland Security in the 110th and 111th Congress.
+Dr. Asha M. George is the executive director of the Bipartisan Commission on Biodefense.
+She is a public health security professional whose research and programmatic emphasis has been practical, academic, and political.
+Dr. George served in the US House of Representatives as a senior professional staffer and subcommittee staff director at the House Committee on Homeland Security in the 110th and 111th Congress.
 She has worked for a variety of organizations, including government contractors, foundations, and non-profits.
 As a contractor, she supported and worked with all federal Departments, especially the Department of Homeland Security and the Department of Health and Human Services.
-George also served on active duty in the US Army as a military intelligence officer and as a paratrooper.
+Dr. George also served on active duty in the US Army as a military intelligence officer and as a paratrooper.
 She is a decorated Desert Storm Veteran.
 She holds a Bachelor of Arts in Natural Sciences from Johns Hopkins University, a Master of Science in Public Health from the University of North Carolina at Chapel Hill, and a Doctorate in Public Health from the University of Hawaii at Manoa.
 She is also a graduate of the Harvard University National Preparedness Leadership Initiative.

 Dr. Robert Socolow is professor emeritus in the Department of Mechanical and Aerospace Engineering at Princeton University.
 From 2000 to 2019, he and Steve Pacala were the co-principal investigators of Princeton's Carbon Mitigation Initiative, a twenty-five-year (2001-2025) project supported by BP.
 His best-known paper, with Pacala, was in Science (2004): "Stabilization Wedges: Solving the Climate Problem for the Next 50 Years with Current Technologies."
 Socolow is a member of the American Academy of Arts and Sciences, an associate of the National Research Council of the National Academies, a fellow of the American Physical Society, and a fellow of the American Association for the Advancement of Science.
 His awards include the 2009 Frank Kreith Energy Award from the American Society of Mechanical Engineers and the 2005 Axelson Johnson Commemorative Lecture award from the Royal Academy of Engineering Sciences of Sweden (IVA).
 In 2003 he received the Leo Szilard Lectureship Award from the American Physical Society.